Methods of Payment

 International and London based bank Standard Chartered plans to withdraw from seven countries in the Africa and Middle East region including Angola where it is sub-scale.
 It seeks to improve profits by narrowing its focus to faster-growing markets in the region.

 The Central Bank of Angola (BNA) created the mobile money transfer services by cell phone in 2021 to reduce crowds in commercial banks and at ATMs, at the country level.
-The service is currently oprated by mobile phone companies.
+The service is currently operated by mobile phone companies.

 Foreign Exchange Controls